G-Core/product-documentation/documentation/cdn/cdn-resource-options/security/control-access-to-the-content-with-country-referrer-ip-and-user-agents-policies.md

 #### Example

-This example shows a <a href="https://apidocs.gcore.com/cdn" target="_blank">CDN update</a> request that activates the User Agents Policy and blocks the requests without a User-Agent header.
+This example shows a <a href="https://apidocs.gcore.com/cdn" target="_blank">CDN update</a> request that activates the User Agents Policy and blocks the requests without a User agent header.

 <img src="https://support.gcore.com/hc/article_attachments/11759524427921" alt="" width="70%">